rpgreview/papersandpaychecks/pnp.md

 **Language (various)**

-A Language (specialisation) skill check is required when conversing in a language, but also applying the game system rules of when checks should be made - that is, only if the characters are rushed in their communication and there is dramatic reasons for the test, whether resulting from success or failure.
+A Language (specialisation) skill check is required when conversing in a language, but also applying the game system rules of when checks should be made - that is, only if the characters are rushed in their communication and there are dramatic reasons for the test, whether resulting from success or failure.
 A language is a required specialisation.
 Closely related languages will have a close default with each other.

 ### Wisdom Based Skills

 There are a few Wisdom based skills and they tend to have an average focus.
-Wisdom-based skills have a default of -4 for the unksilled, existing in the middle of influence of natural ability and training.
+Wisdom-based skills have a default of -4 for the unskilled, existing in the middle of influence of natural ability and training.

 **Administration**